 I got a nice room there for just about 1,500 Baht per night.

-Let’s go through the different places (and activities) you should not visit on your trip here:
+Let’s go through the different places (and activities) you should not miss on your trip here:

 John-Suwan View Point